-If at any point in time your pregnancy or birth becomes a medical event, you will be referred to a hospital and/or physician that will provide you with medical care as needed.
+If at any point in time, your pregnancy or birth becomes a medical event, you will be referred to a hospital and/or physician that will provide you with medical care as needed.
 We are not anti-medical and are grateful for our local physicians and hospitals in the event that normal physiological birth becomes something different!

 Home birth is not for everyone.
 We acknowledge that certain pre-existing medical history and/or developments during your pregnancy may influence or hinder you from being a good candidate for home birth.
-We ALWAYS put you and your family first, and will guide you with alternative arrangements if home birth is not your safest option.
+We ALWAYS put you and your family first and will guide you with alternative arrangements if home birth is not your safest option.
 If this should happen, we are happy to remain part of your support team during your hospital birth.

-Healthy, low risk pregnancy and birth are totally normal events that do not often require medical interventions when care and attention are given to the family and baby, safeguarding normal.
+Healthy, low-risk pregnancy and birth are totally normal events that do not often require medical interventions when care and attention are given to the family and baby, safeguarding normal.
 Monitoring normal is what I do.
 We are proactive in ensuring the best nutrition, activity, connection, readiness, and embodied knowledge of your empowerment to birth your child.

 Labor & Birth

 Immediately after your birth: We encourage bonding and privacy for the family.
 The baby is placed upon your abdomen or chest, kept skin to skin, warm and dry.
-We observe the "golden hour"; This is time for the family to bond privately until it is time for the head-to-toe newborn exam (usually 60-90 minutes).
+We observe the "golden hour"; This is the time for the family to bond privately until it is time for the head-to-toe newborn exam (usually 60-90 minutes).
 Breastfeeding assistance is offered.
-Your placenta will remain attached to baby (and covered) during this time so that your baby has the benefit of receiving all of his/her blood supply.
-Your baby will be examined, you will be fed, hydrated, helped to the restroom and cleaned up.
+Your placenta will remain attached to the baby (and covered) during this time so that your baby has the benefit of receiving all of his/her blood supply.
+Your baby will be examined, you will be fed, hydrated, helped to the restroom, and cleaned up.
 Any cleanup of linens will be taken care of, and all questions will be answered.